 GlobalData offers a comprehensive analysis of Viva Energy Group, providing key insights into its Environmental, Social, and Governance(ESG) factors.
-By closely monitoring and aggregating mentions of Net Zero and associated ESG keywords, GlobalData delivers valuable information on Viva Energy Group‘s ESG performance.
+By closely monitoring and aggregating mentions of climate change and associated ESG keywords, GlobalData delivers valuable information on Viva Energy Group‘s ESG performance.
 GlobalData’s company profile on Viva Energy Group offers a 360-degree view of the company, SWOT analysis, key financials, and business strategy including insights on ESG implementation among other information.
 Buy the report here.

 Viva Energy Group, an Australian energy company, has set target for net zero by 2050 as part of its commitment to addressing climate change and transitioning to a lower-carbon economy and the company is taking steps to reduce its greenhouse gas (GHG) emissions across all scopes.
 It has an additional target of achieving Net zero by 2030 for non-refining operations.
 For the reporting period of FY22 under the National Greenhouse and Energy Reporting (NGER), the company disclosed Scope 1 emissions amounting to 1,095,453 tonnes CO2-e and Scope 2 emissions totaling 283,035 tonnes CO2-e.
 This was a 15% increase over the previous year, a result of increased production at Geelong Refinery to suffice increasing demand for fuel after COVID-19 lockdowns.
 The company also disclosed its total energy consumption, which amounted to 268,191,802 GJ during the same period.